ThatNerdSquared/ny-www/content/projects/breeze.md

 [extra]
 id = "breeze"
 name = "Breeze"
-desc = "An extremely minimal todo app" hero_imgs = ["/projects/breeze.png"]
+desc = "extremely focused todo app" hero_imgs = ["/projects/breeze.png"]
 stack = ["flutter", "dart", "riverpod" ]
 links = { "github repo" = "https://github.com/ThatNerdSquared/breeze" }
 +++

+Breeze is an antithesis to the feature overload present in many todo apps today.
-Breeze is a sort of antithesis to what I see in a lot of task management software these days: an overproliferation of features.
-I tried to strip down the concept of a task manager and figure out what essential components an app in this space really needs.
-The result shown above is a todo app that allows you to add tasks, schedule tasks, and cycle them through different statuses (todo, wip, done).
+My goal with this project was to create a stripped-down task manager.
+In the process, I wanted to figure out which components of the task manager are essential and why.

+The result shown above is a todo app that allows you to add and schedule tasks, as well as update their status (todo, wip, done).
 No reordering, sorting, tagging, filtering... nothing that could create extra vectors of procrastination.

-This is just the first iteration of my experimentation on this topic.
-I have some interesting continuations that I'm tinkering with - stay tuned for more soon.
+This is just the first iteration of my thinking on this topic.
+I have some interesting designs that I'm still tinkering with - stay tuned for more soon.